Music of Japan: Grime

 Grime is a British electronic genre that emerged in the early 2000s derived from UK garage and jungle, and draws influence from dancehall, ragga, and hip hop.
 The style is typified by rapid, syncopated breakbeats, generally around 140 bpm, and often features an aggressive or jagged electronic sound.
 Rapping is a significant element, and lyrics often revolve around gritty depictions of urban life.

+Grime elements were anticipated by the 1982 song "Bamboo Houses" by Ryuichi Sakamoto and David Sylvian.
+According to Fact magazine, it "accidentally predicted" grime, calling it "the earliest example of proto-grime" with elements such as a "gleaming synth lead, syncopated drumming and the type of vaguely Asian motif that would go on to define much of Wiley and Jammer's early work" in the Sinogrime subgenre.
+The track has appeared on Kode9’s DJ sets and was remixed by Boxed founder Slackk, becoming "a grime touchstone" according to Fact.

 In 2004, Japanese DJ's began to play grime.
 In 2008 that MC's, primarily from Osaka, began to emerge.
 The MC's were inspired by British grime crew Roll Deep, and their mixtape Rules And Regulations.
 The Osaka MC's consisted of pioneers MC Dekishi, MC Duff and MC Tacquilacci.
 MC Dekishi released the first ever Japanese grime mixtape in 2009, titled "Grime City Volume 1".
 Osaka MC's are known for rapping extremely fast.
 Another scene sprung up in the Tokyo region of Shibuya led by Carpainter, Double Clapperz, MC ONJUICY, PAKIN and Sakana Lavenda.

-Synth-pop and club music

-Synth-pop in Japan was influenced by German electronic and techno artists such as Kraftwerk.
-New wave and synth-pop bands such as Hikasyuu, P-Model and The Plastics were popular.
-Many musicians of the 1970s and 80s who were known for pop music turned to techno production such as C-C-B and Akiko Yano.
-In the 1990s, Denki Groove formed and became mainstays of the Japanese electronica scene.
-Artists such as Polysics pay explicit homage to this era.
-Capsule's Yasutaka Nakata has been involved behind the scenes of popular electropop acts Perfume and Kyary Pamyu Pamyu, both of which had domestic and international success; Kyary in particular was dubbed the "Kawaii Harajuku Ambassador".